DOMA STRUCK DOWN : Can I get a Green Card?

 These rulings paves the way for thousands of federal benefits to be available to same-sex couples, from California and through other states that allow same-sex marriage.
 This includes immigration benefits which come under federal law.
 The U.S. Citizenship and Immigration Services, the federal agency under the Department of Homeland Security, has routinely denied same-sex couples green cards and other immigration benefits on the grounds that DOMA prevented them from recognizing a same sex marriage as valid and a valid marriage is a requirement for marriage-based immigration applications and petitions.

 Today, it is unclear if, how and how soon USCIS will begin processing marriage-based applications for same-sex couples.
 Most likely the Director of USCIS will issue a statement or policy memo regarding the matter.
 As that may take several days, weeks or even months, some immigration attorneys, myself included, plan to file same-sex marriage adjustment and fiancée visa cases as soon as possible to force USCIS to either approve these cases or give a new reason or “legitimate purpose” for denial.
 Now that DOMA is unconstitutional, I see no good reason to differentiate my opposite-sex marriage cases with gay marriage cases as long as the marriage is valid in the jurisdiction in which it took place.

 For those same-sex couples interested in applying for immigration benefits for their spouses, I urge them to speak with an immigration attorney, as I would for any opposite-sex couple in the same situation.
 Immigration law and the green card process are quite complicated and these are uncharted grounds.

 If you are a U.S. Citizen and your spouse entered the U.S. lawfully on a non-immigrant visa such as a student visa they may be able to apply for adjustment of status to that of a lawful permanent resident.
-You can find out more information on the adjustment of status process here.
+Contact us to learn more about the adjustment process.